-WeWork up until early this year was the brand to beat—cool, hip, tomorrow-age, disrupting the archaic commercial real estate industry, a cult almost!
-While the recent negative press and social posts around its founder, business model, technology, etc. don’t surprise me as an ex-investor.
+WeWork up until early this year was the brand to beat—cool, hip, tomorrow-age, disrupting the archaic commercial real estate industry—a cult almost!
+The recent negative press and social posts around its founder, business model, technology, etc. don’t surprise me being an ex-investor.